-Our Pro Bono practice is among the largest in Europe, with over 9,400 hours spent on 99 matters by 220 of our lawyers throughout the course of 2021.
-The data for 2020 is arguably an anomaly impacted by the pandemic and our intense focus for our pro bono work to support the cultural sector in the Netherlands, and 2021 should therefore be compared with 2019 where you will see we have invested a similar amount of time, on a slightly smaller number of matter.
+Our pro bono practice is among the largest in Europe, with over 9,400 pro bono hours spent on 99 matters by 220 of our lawyers throughout the course of 2021.
+The data for 2020 was impacted by the pandemic and our intense focus for our pro bono work to support the cultural sector in the Netherlands.
+Our 2021 pro bono work is best compared with 2019 where we invested a similar amount of time, on a slightly smaller number of matters.

-We always create opportunities to work for employees to work on pro bono matters during their normal working hours (hours that are treated as part of their billable targets although pro bono for the client) and we strive for our pro bono programme as a whole to provide the equivalent of at least, and on average, 30 pro bono hours, per legal employee, annually.
+We always create opportunities for employees to work on pro bono matters during their normal working hours (hours that are treated as part of their billable targets although pro bono for the client) and we strive for our pro bono programme to provide the equivalent of at least, and on average, 30 pro bono hours, per legal employee, annually.